How To Stretch Your Hamstrings Safely To Prevent Back Problems

 When you don’t have disc or vertebral issues, you can certainly use a more aggressive method to lengthen your hamstrings.
 To be on the safe side, make sure that your back does not move and that only your hip and knee joint does.

 Safer Hamstring Stretches

-For fully detailed information and instructions on HOW to perform this stretch:
+For fully detailed information and instructions on HOW to do it:

 Read the SEATED HAMSTRING STRETCH page.

-Are you looking for the right guide to stretch your hamstrings and correct back pain?
+Are you looking for the right guide to recondition your hams and relieve the pain?
 Get the guide and begin today!

 Do you need more help with your hams?

 Follow this one simple rule and save your back!

 - Does exercise increase or decrease pain?
 Central mechanisms underlying these two phenomena. – Lima LV1, Abner TS1, Sluka KA1.
 J Physiol.
 2017 Mar 29. doi: 10.1113/JP273355.

 - Predictors of response to exercise therapy for chronic lbp: result of a prospective study with one year follow-up. – Cecchi F(1), Pasquini G, Paperini A, Boni R, Castagnoli C, Pistritto S, Macchi C. 1.
 Eur J Phys Rehabil Med.
 2014 Jan 16.
 [Epub ahead of print] PMID: 24429917 [PubMed – as supplied by publisher]